smcck222/FR-Monitor/README.md

-# futurenetFR
+# FR Monitor

-App to check for unknown faces in the webcam frame in order to assist paper evaluataion monitoring.
+App to check for unknown faces/ liveness in the webcam frame in order to assist monitoring.

 Alerts are sent to central React Dashboard running on a Spring server, with a MySQL database in the backend.